Archives: Blog

 The #1 Missing Piece In Resolving Shoulder Pain

-Dr. Artem Imnadze, DPT Are you Treating the Problem or The Result?
-Shoulder “problems” are incredibly common amongst the athlete and active adult population that we see.
-As therapists, we see traditional diagnoses such as shoulder impingement, tendonitis, and rotator cuff injuries daily.
-Traditionally, these common issues are blamed on weak rotator cuff muscles, scapular […]
+Are you Treating the Problem or The Result?
+Shoulder problems are incredibly common among the athletes and active adults we see.
+As therapists, we regularly encounter diagnoses such as shoulder impingement, tendonitis, and rotator cuff injuries.
+These conditions are often blamed on weak rotator cuff muscles, scapular winging, or muscle imbalances.
+One major thing to […]

 Read More